Quansight-Labs/ndindex/docs/slices.md

 (omitted)=
 ### Omitted Entries

-The final point of confusion is omitted entries, or equivalently, entries that are `None`.
-It is rare to see `None` included in a slice, so I will just quickly note that `start`, `end`, or `step` being `None` is *syntactically* equivalent to it being omitted.
+The final point of confusion is omitted entries.[^ommited-none]

+[^ommited-none]: `start`, `end`, or `step` may also be `None`, which is syntactically equivalent to them being omitted.
 That is to say, `a[::]` is a syntax shorthand for `a[None:None:None]`.
+It is rare to see `None` in a slice;
+this is only relevant for code that consumes slices, such as a `__getitem__` method on an object.
+The `slice` object corresponding to a slice `a[::]` is `slice(None, None, None)`. `ndindex.Slice()` also uses `None` to indicate omitted entries in the same way.

+**The best way to think about omitted entries is just like that, as omitted entries.** That is, for a slice like `a[:i]` think of it as the `start` being omitted, and `end` equal to `i`.
+Conversely, `a[i:]` has the `start` as `i` and the `end` omitted.
+The wrong way to think about these is as a colon being before or after the index `i`.
+Thinking about it this way will only lead to confusion, because you won't be thinking about `start` and `end`, but rather trying to remember some rule based on where a colon is.
+But the colons in a slice are not indicators, they are separators.

-The easiest one here is the `step`.
+As to the semantic meaning of omitted entries, the easiest one is the `step`.
 If the `step` is omitted, it always defaults to `1`.
 If the step is omitted the second colon before the step can also be omitted.
-That is to say, the following are completely equivalent
+That is to say, the following are completely equivalent:

 ```py
 a[i:j:1]